AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/KDJ.md

 ## Indicator parameters

-KDJ indicator has a lot of optional parameters: a period for the %K value, the moving average type of the indicator for the %K value, a period for the rounded %K value, the moving average type of the indicator for the %D value, a period for the %D value, multipliers of the %K and %D values for %J value calculating and series types of the %K, %D and %J values.
-None of them are necessary, as all have default values, but can be set.
+KDJ indicator has a lot of optional parameters:
+- a period for the %K value
+- the moving average type of the indicator for the %K value
+- a period for the smoothed %K value
+- the moving average type of the indicator for the %D value
+- a period for the %D value
+- multipliers of the %K and %D values for %J value calculating
+- series types of the %K, %D and %J values.

+None of these parameters are necessary, as all have default values, but can be set.
 The following code sample will lead to the KDJ indicator which %K value is calculated with a period of 10 and through the EMA type and %D value is calculated with the period of 20 and through the SMA type.

 ```
 var kdj = plot.kdj(mapping, 10, EMA, 10, SMA, 20);